Bruce Grobbelaar: Liverpool

 By the time Liverpool had completed their research on Grobbelaar, he had returned to Vancouver with his loan spell now over.
 Liverpool approached Tony Waiters with the idea of taking Grobbelaar to Anfield, and Waiters, who had a working relationship with Liverpool in the 1970s, paved the way for the move.
 Grobbelaar signed for Liverpool for £250,000 on 17 March 1981 as their reserve goalkeeper, but in mid-1981, regular goalkeeper Ray Clemence's departure to Tottenham Hotspur gave Grobbelaar his opportunity.

 Grobbelaar made his debut on 28 August 1981 but failed to prevent Wolverhampton Wanderers winning the league fixture 1–0 at Molineux.
 Also making their debuts were defender Mark Lawrenson and midfielder Craig Johnston.
 His first clean sheet came a fortnight later at Anfield on 5 September, Arsenal were the visitors who were beaten by a 2–0 scoreline.

 Grobbelaar's early days as No.1 were strewn with errors and the Reds struggled to obtain any sort of consistency, Grobbelaar taking a lot of the blame.
 By the end of the calendar year Liverpool were mid table in the league and looked to be out of the running for title honours, especially as they had just lost to Manchester City 3–1 at Anfield in the Boxing Day fixture – a defeat which put John Bond's team top of the league.
 The New Year brought a new momentum as Bob Paisley began to get the best out of his players; they began the year in South Wales visiting the Vetch Field to play Swansea City in the FA Cup, Liverpool were in fine form and beat the hosts 4–0.
 This set them on their way in the league, dropping just seven of the 50 available points, overhauling the points gap that Ipswich Town had opened on them.

-Grobbelaar added the championship medal to the League Cup winners medal he had gained at Wembley on 13 March; the Reds beat Spurs 3–1, who had Ray Clemence in goal.
+Grobbelaar added the championship medal to the League Cup winners medal he had gained at Wembley on 13 March; the Reds won 3–1, beating Spurs who had Ray Clemence in goal.

 During the period 1981–1994, Grobbelaar played 627 first team games for Liverpool, becoming known for his eccentric and flamboyant style.
 In the 1984 European Cup final between Liverpool and AS Roma, he became the first African player to feature in a European Cup final.
 The game finished 1–1 after extra time and went to a penalty shootout.
 As Roma's Bruno Conti prepared to take his kick, Grobbelaar walked towards the goal smiling confidently at the cameras lined-up behind, then proceeded to bite the back of the net, in imitation of eating spaghetti.
 Conti sent his spot kick over the bar.
 Grobbelaar then produced a similar performance before Francesco Graziani took his kick, wobbling his legs in mock terror.
 Graziani missed and Liverpool went on to win the shootout 4–2.
 Grobbelaar became the first African to win the European Cup/UEFA Champions League.